 For anyone who needs a quick review for Finals, just email me.
 I can come in and in a few hours cover an entire semesters worth of material.
 I know how to direct students and teach them the necessary tricks and problem solving skills for each course at every level, whether it be elementary, middle school, high school, or college.

 Now is the time to plan for Summer Tutoring.
 I will be offering a full schedule of tutoring for the summer, including some interesting group sessions and summer programs.
 Call for more information!

 If I had a dollar for every time a student in a math class has asked me "how do I use this in real life?"
 I'd have a paycheck.
 But, like it says in the song, "if I had a million dollars, I'd be rich."
 I'm asked this most often by Algebra 2 and Geometry students, so here are three things I can show them.
 (1) The Rule of 72.
 Which states, in probably over-simplified form: "If you take the number 72, and divide it by your interest rate, the result is the number of years it takes for the principal to double."
 That's a pretty good simulation of compound interest there, especially for rates around 15% or less.
 This way students can see how fast a credit-card balance can balloon up, without their having to fool around with the formulas.
 Once they get the idea, the formulas don't seem so bad.
 (2) The break-even point.
 This is a simulation of a system of two linear equations: - One is for the money a company brings in via sales.
-You assume a length of time before... read more
+You assume... read more

 Most Important: Customizing the tutoring and approach to the student's learning style, needs, learning objectives, questions.